Lady Mountbatten: Louis Mountbatten

-Ashley and Mountbatten married on 18 July 1922 at St Margaret's, Westminster.
-The wedding attracted more than 8,000 people, including members of the royal family such as Queen Mary, Queen Alexandra, and the Prince of Wales (the future King Edward VIII), who served as the groom's best man.
-It was dubbed "wedding of the year".
-There followed a honeymoon tour of European royal courts and America which included a visit to Niagara Falls (because "all honeymooners went there").
-During their honeymoon in California, the newlyweds starred in a silent home movie by Charlie Chaplin called Nice And Friendly, which was not shown in cinemas.
+The couple married on 18 July 1922 at St Margaret's, Westminster.
+More than 8,000 people gathered to witness the event, which was attended by Queen Mary, Queen Alexandra, and the Prince of Wales (the future King Edward VIII), who served as Mountbatten's best man.
+Contemporary newspapers dubbed it the "wedding of the year".
+Their honeymoon included visits to several European royal courts and a tour of the United States, during which they visited Niagara Falls because, as Edwina remarked, "all honeymooners went there".
+While in California they appeared in a private silent film made by Charlie Chaplin, Nice And Friendly, which was never commercially released.